paulvi/blog/README.md

 http://wiki.eclipse.org/VJET/ANVILS

-I want to organize [Beijing] JVM & Node.js User Groups, there are maybe more than 100'000 developers in Beijing, but know such user groups.
+I want to organize [Beijing] JVM & Node.js User Groups, there are maybe more than 100'000 developers in Beijing, but there are no such user groups.
 That is weird.
 Both are server-side technologies, and my research is about connecting them.
 While Java platform has a lot of great things, Node.js beats with re-fresh and simplicity.
 Welcoming future.

 Eclipse DemoCamp is more about Enterprise software and tooling.
 Hope for intermediate to high level topics.